Roventta/Jesse_1730_Sanctuary/MoreQuestions.md

 ## Complexity

-Analys the below code snippet's complexity in N, we assume N here is a power of 2:
+A) Analys the below code snippet's complexity in N, we assume N here is a power of 2:

 ```
 count = 0;